NYKO7/World-Of-Warcraft-Dark-Theme-UI-Texture-Pack/README.md

 # AddOn

-If you want PlayerFrame and TargetingFrame with colored name background by class/mob type & Tooltip without healthbar at the bottom download this AddOn: https://www.curseforge.com/wow/addons/darkthemeui
+If you want PlayerFrame and TargetingFrame with colored name background by class/mob type & Tooltip without healthbar at the bottom download this AddOn: https://www.curseforge.com/wow/addons/darkthemeui or https://www.wowinterface.com/downloads/info26287-DarkThemeUI.html

 Default: